GUMBOOT FRIDAY

 When is the next Gumboot Friday?

-The next Gumboot Friday is scheduled for November 3rd 2023.
+The next Gumboot Friday is on Friday, November 1st 2024.

 What is Gumboot Friday?

-Gumboot Friday is an initiative by the Key to Life Charitable Trust, a fundraising and advocacy organisation that supports young people who are struggling with their mental health.
+Gumboot Friday is an initiative by the I Am Hope Foundation, a fundraising and advocacy organisation that supports young people who are struggling with their mental health.
 We help connect young people with existing counsellors or therapists and provide funding for counselling, so that they get help as soon as they need it.

 The Gumboot Friday counselling funding service is designed to take the pressure off current services and give young people facing long wait times an alternative pathway.